-When a customer has made payments pursuant to a first payment agreement, or a first and second payment agreement, that have paid off the beginning balance of the debt, it is staff's opinion that generally the customer is eligible for another first payment agreement.
-Since each fact situation is unique, staff considers each customer's payment history when determining whether the customer is eligible for a new first payment agreement.
-Staff understands that some customers do not make the required payments under payment agreements and staff understands that those customers will be disconnected.
-Where the Board's minimum standards for payment agreements have been followed, staff supports the utility's obligation to its other customers to disconnect those customers who do not pay their bills.
+When a customer has made payments pursuant to a first payment agreement, or a first and second payment agreement, that have paid off the beginning balance of the debt, the Board considers the debt to have been paid and the customer is usually eligible for another first payment agreement if additional debt is accrued.
+Since each fact situation is unique, the Board considers each customer's payment history when determining whether the customer is eligible for a new first payment agreement.
+The Board understands that some customers do not make the required payments under payment agreements and the Board understands that those customers will be disconnected.
+Where the Board's minimum standards for payment agreements have been followed, the Board recognizes the utility's obligation to its other customers to disconnect those customers who do not pay their bills.